Dentosal/rust_os/libs/d7net/README.md

 ## Unsupported by design

+* ARP only supports MAC addresses as HW addresses
 * IPv4 Options fields are not supported
 * Only the most commonly used TCP Options fields are supported
 * TCP Urgency fields are not supported